AndreasG11/MAE224/Lab-3:-Boundary-Layers.md

 - **Explain** if your results were what you expected- don't just state what trends you saw.
 Why did these observed trends occur?
 - Answer all previous questions.
 - What other techniques could someone have employed to measure the velocity in a similar flow?
-- What are the sources of error, and how do they contribute to making the measurements either higher, or lower, than expected?
-Refer to the [Error Analysis Guidelines from Lab 2](https://github.com/d008/MAE224/wiki/Lab-2:-Pipe-Flow#error-analysis-guidelines) to perform a similar error analysis in which you propagate uncertainties in your measurements to uncertainties in your final results.
+- Follow the [Error Analysis Guidelines from Lab 2](https://github.com/d008/MAE224/wiki/Lab-2:-Pipe-Flow#error-analysis-guidelines) to perform a similar error analysis in which you propagate uncertainty in your measurements--the reported accuracy of the pressure transducer--to uncertainties in your velocities.
+Comment on the differences between this source of uncertainty and the variability in velocities you measure at a single location/flow rate.

 ### Conclusions (15%)
 - Summarize your **findings** (don’t just state what you did!).